YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 Any further words in the command are passed as string parameters to the method ("exit", in this case, which is used as the `destinationName` parameter)

 Note that **all** parameters must be strings. `DialogueRunner` will throw an error if it finds a method that has parameters of any other type.
 It's up to your method to convert the strings into other types, like numbers.

+### Finishing up

+Save the project

+Build a stand alone